cheryyunl/awesome-generalist-agents/README.md

 ## 🌷
-We always welcome contributions.
+We are currently under ongoing updates and always welcome contributions.
 If you find any interesting papers that are not included in this collection, feel free to open a pull request.

 For any questions or suggestions, please contact [Yongyuan Liang](https://cheryyunl.github.io/) or [Ruihan Yang](https://rchalyang.github.io/).